Electrical Capstone Exam Preparation Tips

 Cost of Resitting

-There may be additional costs involved in resitting the assessment, depending on your provider and the number of components you need to retake.
-It’s best to confirm this directly with your training provider.
+There may be additional costs involved in resitting the assessment, depending on the number of components you need to resit.

 If you’re hosted through EGT, you can also speak with your Field Officer about additional support or extension of hosting arrangements to accommodate your resit.